markfinn/MRBus-Bootloader/README.md

 1. Once fuses are set right, your code will be somewhat read-safe.
 (The AVR is not very protected according to "the net", but the bootloader won't make it worse.
 1. You are not protected from someone with an ICSP programmer writing to your node, but if you use a key and the fuses, you should be safe from an unsigned application and from all attempts to read the application from the bus.
 1. The only thing I know of that comes close to a read from the bus is the ability (through an attack) to tell if an arbitrary byte in the application is an 0xff or not.
 No other reading should be possible.
 I plan to store keys there.
+1. The key is in load.py and blvects.S for now.

 License